GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/permissions-policy/index.md

 1. A cross-origin iframe (`https://trusted-site.example`) added to the origin list, without the `allow` attribute, is blocked from using the feature.
 1. A cross-origin iframe (`https://ad.example`) which wasn't added to the origin list is blocked from using the feature, even if the `allow` attribute is included in the iframe tag.

-### HTTP Header
+### `Permissions-Policy` HTTP response header

-{% Img src="image/hVf1flv5Jdag8OQKYqOcJgWUvtz1/jfhckpPdaepkw8bRPM0G.png", alt="HTTP response header diagram", width="800", height="459" %}
+  {% Img src="image/hVf1flv5Jdag8OQKYqOcJgWUvtz1/jfhckpPdaepkw8bRPM0G.png", alt="Architecture diagram that shows how the user makes a request, the server responds with the Permissions Policy header, and then the browser granting access based on that header", width="800", height="459" %}

 ```text
 Permissions-Policy: &lt;feature&gt;=(&lt;token&gt;|&lt;origin(s)&gt;)
 ```

 A `Permissions-Policy` header in the response from the server is used to set the allowed origins for the feature.
 The header value can take a combination of tokens and strings of origins.
 The [available tokens](https://w3c.github.io/webappsec-permissions-policy/#structured-header-serialization) are `*` for all origins and `self` for same-origin.
+Separate multiple features in the header with a comma.
+Separate multiple origins in the origin list with a space between.

 Here are some example key-value pairs: